 Can you recall a night when you’re unable to sleep?
-Since you could not sleep despite being tired, you tried hard, right?
+And since you could not sleep despite being tired, you tried hard, right?

-It did not because sleep happens when you stop trying.
+It did not because sleep happens when you’ve stopped trying.

 You can “be” in meditation, but you cannot “do” it.

-Now, before I explain how you can use Tratak for concentration, I would like to raise an important point that we, the Hindus, had been missing all these years.
+I want to raise a critical point that we, the Hindus, been missing all these years.

-Did you notice that I used the word ‘Tratak’ and not Trataka?
+Well, did you notice I used the word Tratak, and not Trataka?

 Does it not surprise you that westerners address Bhagwan Ram as Rama while they never address Jesus as ‘Jesusa?’

-Beware, it’s a conspiracy to defame Hinduism and make Hindus feel as if they were nothing.
+I tell you why because it’s a conspiracy to defame Hinduism and put Hindus down.

-Hindus respect all religions, but that does not make them equal to Hinduism.
+No. Just because Hindus respect all religions, it does not make rotten cults (pretending to be religions) equal to Hinduism.

 Don’t confuse respect with equality

-Even an emperor can be respectful towards a beggar, but that doesn’t make the beggar equal to the king.
-Be clear about that.
+An emperor can be respectful towards even a beggar, but that does not make the broke lad equal to the king.
+Be mindful of that.

 And now, back to Tratak.

-You must be wondering, “How much time does it take to get successful at Tratak?”
+Wondering how much time it takes to get successful at Tratak?

-Well, you need to understand that building concentration takes a lot of time.
-It may take you anywhere from 21 days to 6 months to acquire long-lasting focus.
+Well, building concentration takes a lot of time.
+And with Tratak, it might take 21 days to 6 months to achieve long-lasting and unwavering focus.

-It’s not like you’ve had a headache and you swallowed a pill and within minutes everything got normal.
-You can improve your concentration only if you’re determined.
+It’s not like you’ve had a headache and you swallowed a pill.
+And within minutes you’re just fine.
+No. You must be determined enough with Tratak practice.

-A higher concentration and awareness demands regular practice.
-So make sure you can find time for Tratak for at least 30 minutes in one sitting.
-If you think that’s not possible at present, put it on hold and begin when you have the time.
+You see, a stronger concentration demands regular practice.
+So make sure you could sit for Tratak for at least 30 minutes.
+If that’s not possible at the moment, put it on hold.
+And begin when you have that much time to spare.

-Tratak does not require you to follow a strict diet but yes, a light, low-fat diet would undoubtedly help.
-Simple home cooked food along with fresh fruits and vegetables is your best bet.
+You don’t need a strict diet but yes, a light, low-fat diet can help.
+Simple food along with fresh fruits and vegetables would be the best bet.
 Also, keep yourself hydrated so you can sit for extended periods.

 Is Evening Time Suitable for Tratak?

-Tratak is the process of gazing at a particular point – concentrating your mind on one object, so much so that everything disappears except that point.
+Tratak is the process of gazing at a particular point – concentrating your mind on one object.
+Simple.

 It has various forms: